k0sproject/k0smotron/docs/contributing/dev-environment.md

 For more complicated changes that require running CAPI (Common Application Programming Interface) tests, follow the steps below to configure your environment:

-1. Create Docker network:
+1. Use KinD (Kubernetes in Docker) to create a Kubernetes cluster based on the provided configuration file:

     ```bash
-    docker network create kind --opt com.docker.network.bridge.enable_ip_masquerade=true
-    ```

-2. Use KinD (Kubernetes in Docker) to create a Kubernetes cluster based on the provided configuration file:

-    ```bash
     kind create cluster --config config/samples/capi/docker/kind.yaml
     ```

-3. Generate a custom image bundle and load it into the KinD cluster:
+2. Generate a custom image bundle and load it into the KinD cluster:

     ```bash
     make k0smotron-image-bundle.tar && kind load image-archive k0smotron-image-bundle.tar
     ```

-4. Release the necessary components and install them into the Kubernetes cluster:
+3. Release the necessary components and install them into the Kubernetes cluster:

     ```bash
     make release && kubectl apply --server-side=true -f install.yaml
     ```

-5. Initialize the cluster, patch configurations, and enable features:
+4. Initialize the cluster, patch configurations, and enable features:

     ```bash
     clusterctl init --infrastructure docker